-8.0 Certification:
+Certification:

-Annually, a responsible officer of each Contractor providing Covered Services or Port District Covered Services shall deliver to the Port Authority a statement certifying, in a form to be approved by the Port Authority, that it is in compliance with the Policy and Rules.
+By November 1, 2018, and, at least, on an annual basis thereafter, a responsible officer of each Contractor providing Covered Services or Port District Covered Services shall deliver to the Port Authority a statement certifying, in a form to be approved by the Port Authority, that it is in compliance with the Policy and Rules.
 The Port Authority reserves the right to audit such compliance at any time.

-9.0 Severability:
+Severability: